In any workplace, effective communication plays a pivotal role in fostering a productive and harmonious environment.

 For example, you can say, “I encourage you to take ownership of this task as it presents a valuable opportunity for personal development and empowerment.
 Feel free to leverage available resources, ask clarifying questions, and demonstrate your abilities in handling this independently.
 However, please know that I am here to support you if you encounter any specific challenges along the way.”

-100+ Professional ways to say do it yourself or do your job or it is your responsibility
+100+ Professional ways for how to professionally say it is your responsibility

-Here are some of the polite, respectful and professional ways to say do it yourself or tell your coworker to their job or it is their responsibility:
+Here are some of the polite, respectful, and nice ways to say do-it-yourself or professionally say do your job to your coworker:

 1. “Perhaps this is an opportunity for you to take charge and handle it on your own.”